AUDRA KEEFE on painting:

 Trying to describe why I paint is like trying to describe why one is drawn to the sunrise.
-Perhaps one delights in the magnificence of color, perhaps the contrast of dark and light, but more likely one is drawn to the sunrise because it stirs something in your soul.
-This is why I paint.
-Painting moves something in me and helps me express feelings that don’t have words; this exercise helps me better understand myself and my place in the world.
+Perhaps one delights in the magnificence of color, perhaps the contrast of dark and light, but more likely one is drawn to the sunrise because it stirs something in the soul.